API References

 )::Vector{Score}Compute n-gram recall between candidate and the references summaries.

-Returns a vector of Score
+Return a vector of Score objects.

 See Rouge: A package for automatic evaluation of summaries